-Together, the first four courses in the program prepare you to begin working with stable, non-ventilated, vulnerable infants.
+Together, the first five courses in the program prepare you to begin working with stable, non-invasive and invasive ventilated, vulnerable infants.

 The remaining credits and courses in the program are electives.
-Choose electives from within the Neonatal Nursing Specialty: NSNE 7400 (Neonatal Theory), NSNE 7911 (Neonatal Respiratory Care), NSNE 7920 (Neonatal Acute Care), NSNE 7940 (Advanced Concepts in Neonatal Nursing), or Acute Care Of at Risk Newborns (ACORN).
-Choose electives from other related BCIT Specialty Nursing Programs, such as Perinatal Nursing and Pediatric Nursing.
+Choose electives from NSNE 7920 (Neonatal Acute Care), NSNE 7940 (Advanced Concepts in Neonatal Nursing).
+NSPN 7150 (The Breastfeeding Experience), or Acute Care Of at Risk Newborns (ACORN).
+Electives can be chosen from other related BCIT Specialty Nursing Programs, such as Perinatal Nursing and Pediatric Nursing.

 Our grads are ready

 Neonatal nurses work hard to give the best possible care to a special group of patients.
 Our grads have everything they need to start their career off right or enhance their current neonatal nurse position.
 Trained neonatal nurses are in demand.
 BCIT grads are ready.

 Our grads can seek employment anywhere in the world.
 Neonatal RNs work primarily in hospitals, providing specialized care to infants with health problems due to illness or premature birth.
 Careers start at approximately $32 per hour.
 Opportunities are available in many areas, including: